janek1842/Blackjack/README.md

 If you are ready, you can click **START GAME** to begin adventure with blackjack. :rocket:

 Now, you are allowed to enter your **BET** - the amount of money based on which your final result will be calculated.
 After that, the game starts and you decide whether to **HIT** (take next card) or **STAND** (pause).
-After each round, you can **REPLAY** your game to enjoy it once more !
+Observe your score and frame color to control your status **(WAIT/LOSE/WIN/TURN)**.
+After each round, you can **REPLAY** your game to enjoy it once more!

 ![image](https://user-images.githubusercontent.com/56030577/148691415-23ec09bf-4f37-4c75-bb3b-9c1ba1d46187.png)

 ![image](https://user-images.githubusercontent.com/56030577/148691712-46f0bf8e-a953-4845-bcd6-1773c7759bdf.png)

-# Compatibility
+# Compatibility :computer:

-This game has been tested positively on Windows 10 and Linux Arch OS
+This game has been tested positively on Windows 10 and Linux Arch OS.